-Updated 27 October 2014.
-See another article about the Argument from Authority logical fallacy and Peter Doshi.
+Updated 3 December 2014.
+Please visit my other article about the Argument from Authority logical fallacy and Peter Doshi.

 Science is built upon the scientific method, which is a logical process of observation, experiment, analysis, and publication.
 It is simple, but it requires work.
 Over time, after numerous experiments, nearly always published in peer-reviewed journals, followed by frequent repetition (and sometimes failure) of the experiments and results by other scientists, scientists arrive at a consensus about the evidence that supports a particular set of principles about the science being researched.

 As the evidence accumulates and becomes more predictive, it is declared, through scientific consensus, a scientific theory, which is a series of statements about the causal elements for observed phenomena.
 These theories explain aspects of the natural world.
 They are predictive.
 And they can be tested through the scientific method.

 Arriving at a scientific consensus is not something that happens overnight–the development of this consensus is rather glacial in pace.
 That’s a good thing.
 It keeps out poorly supported ideas, but gives strength to ideas that are supported by a large quantity and quality of evidence.
 From basic scientific ideas, the scientific method expands or improves these ideas over time.
 And, one does not simply decide that the consensus is wrong through a debate or argument–changing the consensus requires as much research based in the scientific method, as many peer-reviewed publications and as much critique, repetition, and review as the evidence that built the original consensus.